chennes/QtUIXmlCleaner/README.md

 1. In a terminal, change to the build directory
 1. Run `cmake /path/to/clone`
 1. Run `make`
+1. (Optional) Run `make test` to verify that everything is working as expected
 1. (Optional) Run `make install`